freedomotic/fd-vue-webapp/README.md

 ![alt tag](https://user-images.githubusercontent.com/4079634/35033806-4e478818-fb6c-11e7-904b-49fb072aa7ab.png)

 We have a free [Automate account](https://www.browserstack.com/automate) with [BrowserStack](https://www.browserstack.com) offered to us for free since we're an open source project.
 This makes it very easy for us to test the project on tons of different browsers on various platforms including real mobile devices.

-### Technical notes

-The scaffolding of this front end application has been done using `vue-cli`.
-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 # Contributing